Alan Arkin, Oscar-winning actor, dead at 89 - ExBulletin

 Born in Brooklyn to Russian-German Jewish immigrant parents, his family moved to Los Angeles when he was a child.

-Arkin attended Bennington College but left to form the music group The Tarriers in which he sang and played guitar.
+Arkin attended Bennington College but left to form the band, The Tarriers, in which he sang and played guitar.
 The band didn’t stay together long but had a hit with The Banana Boat Song in 1957.

 He later became a founding member of the Second City improv troupe and also continued to record music, including several children’s albums with his band, The Babysitter.